santi755/blog-cleancode/backend/README.md

 ### Following iterations

 - [ ] Add CQRS (Command Query Responsibility Segregation).
 Create a folder "application" and inside it, create a folder "commands" and "queries".
 Move the corresponding files to each folder.
 - [ ] Add MongoDB as a database.
 Create a folder "infrastructure" and inside it, create a folder "persistence".
 Move the corresponding files to each folder.
+(Vertical slicing)

 ### Environment functions